-If you’d like to use this template for your own e-book (or any other kind of digital product), we’d like to give it to you free.
+If you’d like to use this template for your own e-book (or any other kind of digital product), we’d like to give it to you for free.
 Download all the files here:

 I kept the template colors conservative, in line with the expectations of my dad’s audience: other people in the financial industry.
 In this screenshot, I’ve left a generic book image at the top of the fold, but before publishing this page, I would replace it with a 3-D image actually representing the book.

 I’m not a graphic designer, so I’d put in a request for a simple cover graphic on Fiverr, a platform where freelancers can connect with people who need small creative jobs done.
 Here’s an example of one freelancer advertising e-book designs:

 I chose this designer specifically for his quick turnaround time, low cost, positive rating, and ability to provide both 2-D and 3-D images of the book cover, both of which I’ll need during the course of my marketing campaign.

 I wrote some simple copy for this page, but at this stage, I’m definitely open to changes.
 During the early stages of the launch, I’d plan to consult with colleagues in the industry about what kind of headline would resonate best with them.
 After getting that feedback, I’d start A/B testing their suggestions against my original copy—improving my results continually as I discovered new and higher-performing approaches.